-Do you enjoy helping others to improve their lives—especially when they’ve struggled with health challenges?
-Do you love science, and thrive on working with people?
+Do you enjoy helping others to improve their lives—especially when they struggle with health challenges?
+Do you love science and working with people?
 Are you a creative, holistic thinker who feels best when helping others live their best lives?

 In this article, we will cover the following to help you decide if occupational therapy might be the career for you: